street-magician/ToDoList_with_React/README.md

 # or
 npm start

 # All set!
-Start to manage your tasks
+Begin to manage your tasks